hackeryounow/networkslice_dataset/README.md

 - The `Service Type` indicates what kind of services provided by 5G network slices.
 - The `Slice Type` only contains one of three typical network slice Type, which is URLLC, mMTC and eMBB.
 - the property of `Time`, ranging form 1 to 23, represents how long the networks instances serving for mobile network tenants and its unit is hour.
-- The other properties the resources of network slice requests, including two kind of computing resources and the bandwith of uplink and downlink.
+- The other properties are the resources of network slice requests, including two kind of computing resources and the bandwith of uplink and downlink.